-the first fluorometric sensor based on cerium(IV) to date that can detect phosphate ions with high selectivity in an aqueous media.
+The present sensor exhibits excellent selectivity towards phosphate ions over other anions, including pyrophosphate and sulfate ions (see Figure 4).
+To our knowledge, $[Ce(CB)]^{2+}$ is the first fluorometric sensor based on cerium(IV) to date that can detect phosphate ions with high selectivity in an aqueous media.
 Sensors that can detect analytes by fluorescence are of particular interest due to their high sensitivity.
-The use of the present sensor for such a purpose is demonstrated in Figure 4: the fluorescence is recovered only when phosphate ions are added to the aqueous solution, while all other anions tested failed to cause this remarkable fluorescent change; even pyrophosphate and carbonate have not reacted, which is very difficult to achieve (see Figure 4).33 Additionally, we investigated the perturbation of an anion mix (all anions together except phosphate) on the $[Ce(CB)]^{2+}$.
-We found that at a 1:1 stoichiometry, the mix perturb the complex (see supporting information figure 12S) but it decreases quickly to have no influence at 0.01 eq. corresponding to a 2.5 μ M solution of mixed anion.
+The use of the present sensor for such a purpose is demonstrated in Figure 4: the fluorescence is recovered only when phosphate ions are added to the aqueous solution, while all other anions tested failed to cause this remarkable fluorescent change; even pyrophosphate and carbonate have not reacted, which is very difficult to achieve (see Figure 4).34 Additionally, we investigated the perturbation of an anion mix (all anions together except phosphate) on the $[Ce(CB)]^{2+}$ (see supporting information, Figure 11s).
+We found that at a 1:1 stoichiometry, the mix perturb the complex (see supporting information, Figure 12s) but it decreases quickly to have no influence at 0.01 eq. corresponding to a 2.5 μ M solution of mixed anion.
 This situation is more reminiscent of a utilization of the sensor in real conditions.
 Finally, as a negative control, halides such as chloride, bromide and iodide did not interfere (quenching) with the fluorescence of calcein blue (see supporting information, Figure 8S).

-Figure 4: a) Screening of $[Ce(CB)]^{2+}(250 \ \mu\text{M} \text{ in HEPES 10 mM at pH=7.4}, aqueous solution)$ in the presence of various anions (1.25 mM, 5 equivalents) and exposed to a UV lamp at 400 nm b) Fluorescence measurement of the mixture of $[Ce(CB)(anions)]^{2+}(250 \ \mu\text{M})$: from left to right exposed to various anions; CAN, CB, Na2P2O7, Na3PO4, CH3COONa, NaIO3, NaSO4, NaNO3, Na2CO3, NaCl, NaBr, NaI (λ{ex} =350 nm and emission scan optimum: λ{em} =450 nm) c) Detection limit of $[Ce(CB)]^{2+}$
+Figure 4: a) Screening of $[Ce(CB)]^{2+}(250 \ \mu M$ in HEPES 10 mM at pH=7.4, aqueous solution) in the presence of various anions (1.25 mM, 5 equivalents) and exposed to a UV lamp at 400 nm b) Fluorescence measurement of the mixture of $[Ce(CB)(anions)]^{2+}(250 \ \mu M)$: from left to right exposed to various anions; CAN, CB, Na2P2O7, Na3PO4, CH3COONa, NaIO3, NaSO4, NaNO3, Na2CO3, NaCl, NaBr, NaI (λ{ex} =350 nm and emission scan optimum: λ{em} =450 nm) c) Detection limit of $[Ce(CB)]^{2+}$